How to Start an Auto Repair Shop

-The car repair industry benefits from the fact that people are increasingly keeping their used cars longer, states Christian Brothers Automotive.
+The auto repair industry benefits from the fact that people are increasingly keeping their used cars longer, states Christian Brothers Automotive.
 Given the high cost of purchasing a new vehicle, consumers are increasingly buying used vehicles instead.
 Brands known for their reliability, such as Toyota and Honda, have become more popular.
 With drivers requiring that their used vehicles last, there’s an increased need for repair shops to keep these vehicles running well.

 Electric cars also continue to grow in popularity.
 Tax credits, electric car improvements, and a reduction in electric vehicles’ cost mean there are more of them on the road now.
 Auto repair shops that can learn and work on this new technology can increase their customer base and potentially increase their profits, too.